friends-of-presta/security-advisories/_posts/2023-04-06-cdesigner-CWE434.md

 **This exploit is actively exploited in the wild**

-**WARNING** : If you service is vulnerable, be warn that this exploit will bypass some WAF (base64 payloads)
+**WARNING** : If your service is vulnerable, be warn that this exploit will bypass some WAF (base64 payloads)

 ## CVSS base metrics